 Figure Q1-2.
-Atmospheric ozone.
-Ozone is present throughout the lower atmosphere (troposphere and stratosphere).
-Most ozone resides in the stratospheric "ozone layer" above Earth's surface.
+Ozone in the atmosphere.
+Ozone is present throughout the troposphere and stratosphere.
+This profile shows schematically how ozone changes with altitude in the tropics.
+Most ozone resides in the stratospheric "ozone layer."
+The vertical extent or thickness of this layer varies from region to region and with season over the globe (see Q4).
 Increases in ozone occur near the surface as a result of pollution from human activities.